gchq/stroom-docs/content/en/releases/v07.02/new-features.md

 ### _View_

+{{% warning %}}
+Views are a new experimental feature and as such are subject to breaking changes that may result in created Views not being compatible with future Stroom versions.
+{{% /warning %}}

 A View {{< stroom-icon "document/View.svg">}} is a document type that has been added in to make using Dashboards and Queries easier.
 It encapsulates the data source and an optional extraction pipeline.